-A Certificate of Deposit or CD is a short-term money market instrument that allows a user to utilize their savings effectively.
-It is basically an agreement between an investor and a bank, where the former agrees to put a fixed sum of money for a fix time period.
+A Certificate of Deposit or CD is a short-term negotiable instrument of the money market that allows users to utilize their savings effectively.
+It is basically an agreement between an investor and a bank, where the former agrees to put a fixed sum of money for a fixed time period.
 In exchange, the bank agrees to pay interest on the amount deposited.

-CD’s help banks to collect funds to make loans.
-The interest that the bank pays on Certificate of Deposit is less than what it charges for the loan.
+CDs help banks to collect funds to make loans.
+The interest that the bank pays on the Certificate of Deposit is less than what it charges for the loan.
 This allows the bank to make a profit.

 Features of Certificate of Deposit

-- A bank can’t purchase their CD before the maturity.
+- A bank can’t purchase their CD before maturity.

-- Banks can issue CD in only dematerialized form.
+- Banks can issue CDs in only dematerialized form.
 If investors want, they can ask the bank for a physical form as well.